-You can think of it in this way almost like your family home.
-You and your income may have put down all the money for a down payment, made all the improvements on the House, made every single mortgage payment and you may have done a lot of physical labor to repair and improve the home.
-With all that being said, simply because he is married to you are spouse has a Community property ownership interest in the home even though his income went towards any payments on the home and their sweat never went into any improvements made on the home.
+You can think of it in this way, almost like your family home.
+You and your income may have put down all the money for a down payment, made all the improvements on the House, made every single mortgage payment, and you may have done a lot of physical labor to repair and improve the home.
+With all that being said, simply because he is married to you are spouse has a Community property ownership interest in the home even though his income went towards any payments on the home, and their sweat never went into any improvements made on the home.

 Option number one for dividing your small business in a Texas divorce

 The other issue that bears mentioning in this regard is that you need to have sufficient cash on hand to pay your spouse their portion of the ownership interest in your business most people, not surprisingly, do not have hundreds or even 10s of thousands of dollars laying around to pay a spouse their ownership interest in a business in the divorce.
-Many people will simply take out a loan to pay their spouse immediately or will cede other Community property to their spouse equal to the value of the business.
-Finally, you may be able to work out an agreement with your spouse whereby you pay him or her a certain percentage of net profits each year until their ownership stake in the business is paid in full.
+Many people will take out a loan to pay their spouse immediately or cede other Community property to their spouse equal to the value of the business.
+Finally, you may be able to work out an agreement with your spouse whereby you pay them a certain percentage of net profits each year until their ownership stake in the business is paid in full.

 Option number two for dividing your small business in a Texas divorce

 On the flip side, selling the business may be in your best interest in that the profits can be used to help you set up your life post-divorce.
-Debts, attorney’s fees, spousal maintenance, child support, college for your kids and even the money needed to build another business can all be taken from the sale proceeds of the business to benefit you as you transition into life after your divorce.
+Debts, attorney’s fees, spousal maintenance, child support, college for your kids, and even the money needed to build another business can all be taken from the sale proceeds of the business to benefit you as you transition into life after your divorce.